We have living, breathing, feeling animals in our cafe, and we care about how they enjoy their lives with us.

 This means we need to have a few rules to keep them safe and happy.

 This includes babies and toddlers.
-Please ensure when booking with minors that there is adequate adult supervision.
+We cannot make exceptions to this rule.
 We generally do not accept bookings where children outnumber adult guests.

 Please do not place multiple bookings to bypass the limit we have placed on the booking system, as we will have to cancel excess guests.
-We are not suitable for groups larger than 6.
+We are not suitable for large groups of guests.
+We do, however, offer private hire options for larger parties.

 This includes making noises near them, stroking them while they sleep or placing objects on them while they sleep.
 Please respect their biological needs.